mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 In an extreme stroke of bad luck there were no other ships in the
 system who could help.
-Five days later, the Travellers’ ship has arrived
+Five days later, the Travellers' ship has arrived
 in system.
 Its detection by Spacewatch has been quickly relayed to
 the planetary government and leaked to the press.
 The desperate
 populace see the Travellers as their last hope for survival.
 After a brief
 conversation with starport control the Travellers are contacted by none
-other than President Gharja who begs them to act on Brufort’s behalf.
+other than President Gharja who begs them to act on Brufort's behalf.
 She informs them that if they are able to somehow deflect the asteroid,
 thereby saving the lives of its four million inhabitants, they will be able
 to name any price the planet can pay.